The images on this page link directly to WordPress websites built by HolmPage Productions.

 Some personal projects:

 A fun WordPress project of mine is SpiroGraphicArt, in which I get to play with the old and new Spirograph and similar drawing tools.
-I have rearranged the navigation as the site grew.
+I have rearranged the navigation as the site has grown.

 Can I learn to use it?

-If you are comfortable using MS Word or other word-processing software, and have mastered uploading photos to Facebook, you can learn to update your WordPress website yourself.
+If you are comfortable using Word or other word-processing software, and can upload photos to Facebook, you can learn to update your WordPress website yourself.